 Also called "box and whisker plots".
 Box Plots are used as graphical summaries depicting distributions.
-A histogram is more informative.
-By viewing the plots from the side it is possible to visualize the histogram’s general shape.
+A histogram is more informative (used for plotting continuous data).
+By viewing the plots from the side, it's possible to visualize the histogram’s general shape.

 Two variants from the commonly used fixed width box plot are the notched box plot and the other is the variable width box plot.

 A sample result of a variable width box plot is shown below.
 The box plot shapes and spreads can provide quick general information on variation within and between categories.
 It may also indicate special cause or obvious areas of opportunity (outliers).

 Click here to learn how to create a Box Plot in Excel.

 The picture below is another variant of the Box-Plot from the (c)R Foundation found at http://www.r-project.org.

 The R foundation provides free statistical software available as Free Software under the terms of the Free Software Foundation's GNU General Public License in source code form.

 Notched box plots contain a narrowing of the box around the median.
 The line where the notches converge is still the median.
 Notches visually illustrate an estimate on whether there is a significant difference of medians.
 The width of the notches is proportional to the interquartile range of the sample.